freepn/freepn-gtk3-tray/README.rst

   briefly at startup)
 * 'STARTING' is written once at startup and is updated very quickly after
 * 'WAITING' is written twice every (10) seconds until a state change
-* 'CONFIG' is written only on a cfg change event (both up and down)
+* 'CONFIG' is written only on a network change event (both up and down)
 * 'CONNECTED' is written once every (33) seconds until a state change
 * the tray icon only changes if the state message changes from previous state